jacorbal/geoipmap/README.md

   * **Geocoordinates database.**  A CSV file containing the following columns, without comments (may be this will be solved in a future version): `netmask, latitude, longitude`.
-The default CVS file used is `data/geoip_ipv4.csv`.
+The default CSV file used is `data/geoip_ipv4.csv`.
 For example:

         ...